May 31, 2023

 Psychology Dictionary

 Crucially, behaviour can be observed and therefore measured and coached to achieve specific goals or objectives.
-Behaviours can be influenced and developed over time.
-Most of us who have been working for some time can obverse in ourselves how our behaviours have adapted to achieve success in the roles that we now have compared to when we started out in working life.
+Behavioural tendencies can be developed over time.
+Most of us who have been working for some time can obverse in ourselves how our behaviours have adapted to achieve success in the roles that we now have, compared to when we started our working life.

 1. One of the primary issues is that personality tests can ‘box’ users into one personality type, which users can feel does not accurately reflect how they can flex and adapt to the need of the moment.

 2. Moreover, personality tests may not reflect how individuals have developed over time and how they have adapted to become successful in their jobs, therefore they are a poor predictor of job performance.
-As we have already mentioned, personality is relatively fixed through our lifetime, however, our behaviour can change and develop with self-awareness and learning about the needs of others who may be wildly different from ourselves.
+As we have already mentioned, personality is relatively fixed through our lifetime, however, our behaviour can change and develop with self-awareness and developing an appreciation for others who may be wildly different from ourselves.

-3. On a business level, 16 categories or more can be overly complicated to remember in every day working life and hinder the application of learnings into business performance.
+3. 16 categories or more can be overly complicated to remember in every day working life and hinder the application of learnings into job performance.
+Although we can learn a lot about ourselves through personality tests, trying to remember everyone else's type - in letters or numbers - can be overwhelming and useless when applied to the demands of working life.

-Below are three observations about the importance of behaviours and why C-me focuses on the importance of prioritising behaviour over personality.
+Below are three observations about the importance of behaviours and why you should be prioritising behaviour over personality.

-2. BEHAVIOURS ARE OBSERVABLE: it is the visibility and direct impact of behaviour on others that, when adapted, has the power to create the most dramatic change in communication, resolution, and cohesion.
-Our behaviours emerge out of our personality, and our behaviours are how others experience us.
+2. BEHAVIOURS ARE OBSERVABLE: it is the visibility of our behaviours that, when adapted, has the power to create the most dramatic change in employee communication, conflict resolution, and team cohesion.
+Behaviour is much more visible that personality.

 Ultimately, it is the way people behave in response to their colleagues and team members, and to challenges that their organisations throws at them, that really affects how well both they and the organisation develop and perform.